holyjak/minimalist-fulcro-template-backendless/README.md

 # minimalist-fulcro-template-backendless

+Demo of a Pathom resolver returning a lazy list in Fulcro 3.5.25 - despite expectations this works and the data does not disappear.
+Perhaps b/c no actual network transfer and Transit is involved?

+## Intro

 A template for starting a new, frontend-only Fulcro application with in-browser Pathom.
 Intended for playing with and learning Fulcro, not for production apps, and therefore simpler than the official [fulcro-template](https://github.com/fulcrologic/fulcro-template).
 It is a good starting point for your learning projects that is hopefully simple enough for you to understand.

 ~For a template that has an actual backend, see [minimalist-fulcro-template](https://github.com/holyjak/minimalist-fulcro-template).~